Skip to main content

 1. How to use TILclimate Educator Guides (Download)

-2. Teacher pages (Download)
+3. Teacher pages (Download)

 • Includes materials, discussion questions, background resources, and adaptation suggestions for science, social science, and ELA teachers

-3. Student pages (Download)
+4. Student pages (Download)

-• Carbon Dioxide Distribution - video observation
+• Video Observation: Carbon Dioxide Distribution

-• Carbon Offsets - Communication investigation
+• Communication Investigation: Carbon Offsets

-• Forests and Carbon - Data-based investigation
+• Data Investigation: Forests and Carbon

 Listen to the episode